Technical Note: Vendor-Specific Approach for Standardized Uptake Value Calculation: Abstract

 \section{Abstract}

 {\bf Background:} The Standardized Uptake Value (SUV) is a critical metric in positron emission tomography (PET) imaging, used to assess metabolic activity.
-However, calculating SUV from DICOM files presents challenges due to vendor-specific DICOM attributes and variations in the encoding of radiotracer accumulation times.\\ {\bf Purpose:} This technical note introduces a robust, vendor-specific SUV calculation strategy that addresses inconsistencies in current methodologies.
-We also integrate this strategy into an open-source software solution, Z-Rad, capable of converting raw PET DICOM data into body-weight normalized SUV NIfTI files.\\ {\bf Methods:} Our SUV calculation strategy was developed by reviewing DICOM conformance statements from GE, Philips, and Siemens.
-Validation was conducted using real-world PET datasets, and the proposed strategy was compared to existing software solutions.\\ {\bf Results:} Our SUV calculation approach demonstrated improved accuracy, particularly in resolving time-related discrepancies in the studied data.
-Our analysis also identified inconsistencies in the SUV calculation methods used by popular commercial and open-source software solutions, which do not fully account for vendor-specific DICOM attributes and PET image acquisition times.
-These limitations resulted in errors in SUV estimation reaching 33\% when comparing our strategy to studied software. \\ {\bf Conclusions:} The proposed vendor-specific SUV calculation strategy significantly enhances accuracy in PET imaging by addressing key inconsistencies caused by variations in DICOM attributes and image acquisition times across different vendors.
-This method effectively reduces SUV calculation errors and has been integrated into an open-source software, Z-Rad.
+However, calculating SUV from DICOM files presents challenges due to vendor-specific DICOM attributes and variations in the encoding of radiotracer accumulation times.\\ {\bf Purpose:} This technical note introduces a robust, vendor-specific SUV calculation strategy designed to addresses inconsistencies in current methodologies.
+We also integrate this strategy into an open-source software, Z-Rad, capable of converting raw PET DICOM data into body-weight normalized SUV NIfTI files.\\ {\bf Methods:} Our SUV calculation strategy was developed by reviewing DICOM conformance statements.
+Validation was conducted using real-world PET datasets, and the proposed strategy was compared to existing commercial and open-source software tools.\\ {\bf Results:} Our proposed strategy demonstrated improved accuracy by resolving time-related discrepancies in the studied data, which can lead to substantial errors in SUV calculation.
+In particular, we identified that popular software solutions often overlook vendor-specific DICOM attributes and incorrect PET image series times, resulting in SUV estimation errors of up to 32\% in our test data. \\ {\bf Conclusions:} The proposed vendor-specific SUV calculation strategy facilitates quantitative PET imaging analysis by addressing variations in DICOM attributes encoding across different vendors.
+This method allows to avoid common mistakes with adherence to the DICOM conformance statements and has been integrated into an open-source software, Z-Rad.

 \keywords{ Standardized Uptake Value \and Positron Emission Tomography \and Z-Rad}